octopitus/rn-challenge/README.md

 # Rules

+- Code must be placed in `src` folder.
 - You have 3 - 4 hours to finish all the thing.
 - Commit message must have a clear statement as to what the original problem is.
 Otherwise, your PR will be rejected.
 - No linter (eslint) error!
 - You're welcome to use whatever you want.

 Good luck and most important of all, have fun!